Note: This post has been updated for clarity.

 Kevin Watkins, executive director of the Overseas Development Institute, adds that the U.K. commitment strengthened because of its leaders in the 2000s: "Tony Blair and Gordon Brown had international development in their DNA.
 Their vision of Britain was a country out there in the front row in tackling issues like HIV/AIDS."

 But even in the few short weeks since the vote to leave the European Union, there's already been a dip in the British contribution.

 The pound has lost value, dropping by roughly 10 percent against the U.S. dollar.
 So a pledge made by the U.K. a month ago is now reduced by a tenth.
 "And that's not trivial," says Manoj Mohanan, an assistant professor of public policy and global health at Duke University.
-He points out that the U.K. allocates around 11 billion pounds, about 14.6 million U.S. dollars, to DFID — its Department for International Development — for efforts to end extreme poverty.
+He points out that the U.K. allocates around 11 billion pounds, about 14.6 billion U.S. dollars, to DFID — its Department for International Development — for efforts to end extreme poverty.
 The money pays for goods and services for refugee aid, humanitarian aid after a disaster, food supplies and much more.
 Now that same amount buys a billion pounds less.
 "That's a huge hit," Mohanan says.
 "Think of the amount of stuff you could do with that money in global health.
 It's pretty stunning."